Can You Lose Custody of Your Child for Smoking Weed?

 What if Both Parents Have a History of Smoking Marijuana?

-Again, it really depends on your particular judge.
-In the not too distant past, if a judge found out that both parents had a history of smoking marijuana that judge would have reported both parents to Children’s Protective Services.
-Judges may be a little more lenient today, but smoking pot is still an illegal act under Texas law.
-If you have two parents that are in front of a judge arguing about the right to set residency or custody of the children and both of them are throwing stones at each other by saying, “Well, he uses pot,” “Well, she uses pot,” that’s a case that should have been settled outside of court because the court’s decision is may not make either party happy.
+If you have two parents that are in front of a judge arguing about the right to set residency or custody of the children, and both of them are throwing stones at each other by saying, “Well, he uses pot,” “Well, she uses pot,” that’s a case that should have been settled outside of court because the court’s decision is may not make either party happy.

 The bottom line in Texas today is that if you are in a custody fight with your spouse or ex-spouse, the best thing is to abstain from using marijuana.
 Being a good parent and being actively involved in your child’s life should be worth giving up the use of something that could cost you that relationship.